BUILDING A COMMUNITY OF LEADERSHIP

-Accessible to everyone, ANNISAA encouraged Muslim women to discover their power and create positive change in their lives and communities.
+Accessible to everyone, ANNISAA encouraged Muslim women and girls to discover their power and potential to create positive change in their lives and communities.

 Really listening to Muslim women was the cornerstone of our success.
 Women came out of their shells and got smart about topics like media, discrimination, health, wellbeing, violence prevention and body image.